 - No Carousels – Carousels loaded with product images look great, but they are a tremendous drag for page loading.
 Consider single images instead.

 To check your store’s loading times, try Google’s free PageSpeed Insights tool.
 You can see the page speeds, and it will provide advice on how to improve it.
 Check out this resource on building a website with Shopify to see how you can build a faster site.

 7. Intuitive Design for the New Mobile

 Most eCommerce owners know that optimizing for mobile is mandatory.
-Every word, image, and the link must look great and load fast on mobile devices.
+Every word, image, and link must look great and load fast on mobile devices.
 Experts estimate that 54% of all retail sales this year will be through smartphones.

 However, mobile is changing.
 Galaxy Z Fold phones open like a book, doubling the screen size to 7.6 inches.
 Copycats won’t be far behind.
 That means different coding to make your site compatible with another device.